This call invites transnational consortia to create challenge-driven innovation and research projects on urban accessibility.

 Sign up for our newsletter to get the latest urban info!

-The ERA-NET Cofund Urban Accessibility and Connectivity (ENUAC) call for proposals, planned to open in December/January, invites researchers, cities, municipalities, businesses, civil society and other stakeholders to build transnational consortia to create challenge-driven innovation and research projects that address the challenges of sustainable urban passenger mobility, freight, transport and connectivity as integral and essential parts of sustainable urban development.
-Go to call page to learn more about topics and upcoming...
+Yesterday, 17 December, two calls launched on different topics: ERA-NET Cofund Urban Accessibility and Connectivity and Urban Migration ERA-NET Cofund Urban Accessibility and Connectivity The ERA-NET Cofund Urban Accessibility and Connectivity (ENUAC) invites researchers, cities, municipalities, businesses, civil society and other stakeholders to build transnational consortia to create challenge-driven innovation and research projects that address the challenges of sustainable urban passenger mobility, freight, transport and connectivity as integral and essential...

 JPI Urban Europe welcomes the scientific and research community.
 We offer support in experience exchange to build projects upon each other, to ensure uptake of latest insights and achievement in future projects; to bring together experts from various disciplines and sectors.
 This transdisciplinary approach will create opportunities for innovative projects and solutions.More